 The Provost’s website publishes criteria for evaluating proposals for these competitive awards.

 The Provost’s website has procedures for applying and for selection.
 Please Note: The Provost Portal has moved to the new Faculty Admin Center that recently launched.
-Links and instructions for using this new system will be forthcoming soon.
+The following link provides directions for the PDA application process: https://provost.uiowa.edu/apply-professional-development-award.
 The College of Liberal Arts & Sciences follows the timeline below:

 - April 1.
 By this date, eligible faculty must notify the DEO of their intention to submit a PDA proposal in September, and the DEO must forward this information to the Office of the Dean.
 (DEOs should send this information in a single list to Gabbie McDermott in the Dean's Office on April 1.)
 DEOs should discuss the award process with eligible faculty early in the spring semester.

 - April-May.
 The Dean, in consultation with the CLAS Executive Committee, will appoint an ad hoc faculty committee representing the range of disciplines in the College to review and evaluate all proposals to be submitted the subsequent fall.